Clewsy/scripts/README.md

 pong.sh - Runs through a list of servers, pings each once for a second then returns a success or fail result.

 whodis.sh - Grabs the contents of the /tmp/dhcp.leases file on a remote router, pretties it up and prints it to stdout.

+cal_backup.sh - Generates an *.ics file from a nextcloud calendar and archives it.
+Intended to be used as a cronjob.